jaspector

 All new construction, demolitions, remodels, alterations, and changes to use or occupancy of existing buildings.
 Routine maintenance and ordinary repairs generally do not require a permit unless structural, egress, or life-safety related.

-The following work is generally exempt: Routine maintenance and ordinary repairs that do not remove or alter walls, beams, or structural supports; Work that does not change exits or alter egress; Work that does not add, replace, or relocate plumbing, gas, electrical, or mechanical systems affecting health and safety.
+Not all construction work requires a permit in Tuscaloosa, AL. The following work is generally exempt: Routine maintenance and ordinary repairs that do not remove or alter walls, beams, or structural supports; Work that does not change exits or alter egress; Work that does not add, replace, or relocate plumbing, gas, electrical, or mechanical systems affecting health and safety.
 Note: Confirm exemptions directly with the Building Department before proceeding.
+When in doubt, confirm with the local building department before starting work.